Xceptance/xlt-jmeter-suite/README.md

 ## Supported Functionality
 ### Thread Group
 * grouping different samplers below thread group
-* XLT thread management instead of using JMeter
+* XLT thread management instead of using JMeter.
+This means that infinite or loops, ramp up and users is managed by XTC and via properties.
-* all thread groups in one`.jmx` file are executed one after the other
+* all thread groups in one `.jmx` file are executed one after the other, this is not recommended

 ### HTTP Request
-* can fire simple requests
+* can fire simple HTTP requests and HTTP multipart

 ### Pre-Processors
 * implemented, as it is in JMeter